General Practices Negligence Claims

 Patients can sue a doctor for various claims, these include:

-• Failure to perform careful clinical examination of patient’s concerning breast lump (many)
+• Failure to perform careful clinical examination of patient’s concerning breast lump;

-• Negligent failure to investigate and diagnose heart attack
+• Negligent failure to investigate and diagnose heart attack, including the management of elevated cholesterol and blood pressure.

 IF YOU’RE WANTING TO SUE THE DOCTOR, ALIGN YOURSELF WITH AN EXPERIENCED MEDICAL NEGLIGENCE LAWYER